 SPDX is an open source project hosted by the Linux Foundation.
 The grass-roots effort includes representatives from a diverse set of organizations—software, systems and tool vendors, foundations and systems integrators.
-Work is done by two sub-groups: the tech team and the legal team.
+Work is done by three sub-groups: the tech team, the legal team, and the outreach team.
 There is also a monthly general call which provides an overview of progress on the entire project.
 For more information about getting involved, see the Participate page.

 The SPDX project is composed of:

 - The SPDX Specification itself

 - The SPDX License List (including exceptions, matching guidelines, license IDs, and license expression syntax)

 - SPDX tools and libraries for working with the SPDX documents and SPDX License List

 - SPDX represents data in formats that are both machine- and human-readable.